Religious exemption: United States

-In the 1990s, Congress passed the Religious Freedom Restoration Act and the American Indian Religious Freedom Act to write religious exemptions into law.
+In the 1990s, the Congress also passed the American Indian Religious Freedom Act to write religious exemptions into law, having the same aim and intention as enacting the Religious Freedom Restoration Act (RFRA).
 The Religious Freedom Restoration Act authorized the government to enforce a law against religious practice only if it "furthers a compelling governmental interest" and it is the "least restrictive means" to pursue this interest.
 The American Indian Religious Freedom Act granted a religious exemption for the use of peyote for religious purposes by Native American tribes.
 Many states have since passed their own versions of the Religious Freedom Restoration Act to extend its coverage to state law.

 In 2014, the Supreme Court ruled in favor of religious exemptions for private businesses in Burwell v.
 Hobby Lobby Stores, Inc. Legal scholars have considered a wide variety of implications that may result from this decision, many of which have yet to be tested in court.

 A substantial area of religious exemptions in the United States are those that allow individuals to avoid vaccination mandates.
 For childhood vaccination mandates, most U.S. states provide some kind of religious exemption, with standards for receiving such an exemption varying from a minimal statement in some states to a more searching examination of the sincerity of the beliefs claimed in others.

 As of 2025, 45 states and the District of Columbia grant exemptions for people who have religious objections to immunizations.
 The five states that do not recognize a religious objection are California (California Senate Bill 277), Connecticut, Maine (2020 Maine Question 1), New York, and West Virginia.
 Until 2015, only Mississippi and West Virginia did not permit religious exemptions.
 However, the 2014 Disneyland measles outbreak and 2019 measles outbreak prompted lawmakers to remove religious and philosophical exemptions in some states.
 In 2023, Mississippi re-instated religious exemptions for childhood vaccine mandates.
 In January 2025, West Virginia governor Patrick Morrisey issued an executive order allowing religious exemptions in the state, though the order has been ignored by the state's Board of Education and has not been enforced or codified into law.